confluentinc/examples/ccloud/README.md

 It has a web interface and local command line interface that you can use to manage cluster resources, Kafka topics, Schema Registry, and other services.

 This repo has a few resources to help you validate your solutions on Confluent Cloud.

+# Warning

+All demos/scripts that connect to Confluent Cloud use real Confluent Cloud resources.
+To avoid unexpected charges, carefully evaluate the cost of resources before launching any demo and ensure all resources are destroyed after you are done running it.

 # Confluent Cloud CLI